CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

 In the summer of 2020, I began to look longingly at the exotic Japanese blade style called the Nakiri.
 It's short and square, and designed specifically for cutting vegetables.

 I looked at a few brands and ultimately settled on Miyabi, which is like a high-class Shun.
-They're made of SG2 (a better steel) and feature an overall better fit and finish, with nicer design choices and many of the final steps done by hand.
+They're made of SG2 (a better steel) and feature an overall better fit and finish, with nicer design choices and many of the final finishing steps done by hand.

 I'll try not to spend too much time in this post on steels, but SG2 is a powder metallurgy steel known for its hardness, wear resistance, and toughness, and the manufacturing process is fascinating.
 Instead of mixing the alloyed components in the molten state and hoping for the best with mixing and grain formation, PM steels are atomized to create a fine powder.
 After sintering, the steel will be perfectly mixed, and the powder will put an upper limit on grain formation.
 Powder metallurgy is a revolutionary advancement adopted by many high-end knife steels, as it guarantees consistent properties and a fine grain structure, which in turn leads to knives that get sharper and stay sharp longer.